-- When PAP is severe enough, lung secretions increase and cannot be cleared
+- When PAP is severe enough, lung secretions increase and cannot be cleared.

-- Large volume pulmonary lavage is performed while the patient is intubated and sedated
+- Large volume pulmonary lavage is performed while the patient is intubated and sedated.

-- Several liters of saline solution are placed into the lungs through the breathing tube
+- Several liters of saline solution are placed into the lungs through the breathing tube.

-- This fluid is then suctioned and removed, which washes the secretions away
+- This fluid is then suctioned and removed, which washes the secretions away.

-- In order to deliver several liters of fluid into the lungs to wash the secretions, this procedure requires a breathing tube and general anesthesia
+- In order to deliver several liters of fluid into the lungs to wash the secretions, this procedure requires a breathing tube and general anesthesia.

-- Although a rare procedure to perform, patients with severe PAP rapidly improve after this procedure is completed
+- Large volume pulmonary lavage is rare procedure.
+However, patients with severe PAP rapidly improve after this procedure is completed.